Murray withdraws while Evans match delayed

 Murray returns after missing GB's win over Colombia in February but first hopes to compete in the US Open, which starts on 28 August.

-The three-time Grand Slam winner is currently number 36 in the world, his highest ranking since hip resurfacing surgery in 2019.
+The three-time Grand Slam winner is currently number 36 in the world, his highest ranking since hip resurfacing surgery in 2019, but pulling out of Cincinnati means he is set to miss out on being seeded at the US Open.

 - A family home turns into a house of horrors: Watch the chilling crime thriller, Wolf, from the makers of Inside Man and Sherlock